-remember is that international humanitarian law is lex specialis that applies only during armed conflicts, which are themselves defined according to two types: international (between states) or noninternational (internal or civil wars) armed conflicts.68 The 'global war on terror' was neither a conflict between states nor an internal conflict but a transnational conflict across many territories involving nonstate actors.
-In this respect, it exposed an aporia in the modern law of war.
+armed conflicts.54 The "global war on terror" was neither a conflict between states nor an internal conflict but a transnational conflict across many territories involving many state and nonstate actors.
+In this respect, it exposed an aporia in the modern laws of war.

-The policy invention of the 'global war on terrorism' as a new category of armed conflict which allowed near limitless war alone would have been challenging enough for existing humanitarian law, but the U.S. pressure on these rules included other now familiar items: the legal reissuing of the 'enemy combatant' status designation to deny traditional Geneva Convention III protections to Qaeda detainees and other nonconventional fighters; executive overreach in adjudicating torture with implications for international convention compliance in general, not to mention due process procedures; domestic court-level controversies over the habeas corpus rights of suspected terrorists, which ultimately succeeded in pushing back on executive authority.
-69 Taken together, these and many other items began to raise
+The policy invention of the "global war on terrorism" as a kind of new category of armed conflict, which allowed for near limitless war, would alone have been challenging for existing humanitarian law.
+But the U.S. pressure on these rules included other now familiar, disruptive items: the legal reissuing of the "enemy combatant" status designation to deny traditional Geneva Convention III protections to al-Qaeda detainees and other nonconventional fighters; executive overreach in adjudicating torture with implications for international convention compliance in general, not to mention due process procedures; U.S. domestic court-level controversies over habeas corpus rights of suspected terrorists, which ultimately led to some push back on executive authority.55 Taken together, these and many other items began to raise questions and concerns about the once taken-for-granted modern norms of humanitarian law.56 Such questions were by no means academic, but